SS Police Insignia

 existence from 1939 until the end of the war, being absorbed into the SS in

 February of 1942.
-Police Generals
+Police Generals wore

-stripes).
-Once absorbed into the
+green lampassen (broad General’s stripes).
+Once absorbed into the SS, the collar

-rendered on Police green underlay.
+Police green underlay.
+Because the

-Because the Police General’s held dual rank in the SS they more
+Police General’s held dual rank in the SS they more often wore SS style

-often wore SS style collar tabs on black, making the later style Police tabs on
+collar tabs on black, making the later style Police tabs on green very rare and

-green very rare and hard to find for the collector.
+hard to find for the collector.

 Note: Some of the insignia